 Upper Middle-cost Cosplays

 Almost the same as middle-cost, but involving more complicated work and involving a bit of armour work, which is why it’s more expensive.
 Also driven up by a prop if a character needs one.
 For the wig, it’s either very long or a very specialized wig that requires extensive styling.

-Examples: More complicated Fire Emblem cosplays like this one (Sasha David)
+- More complicated Fire Emblem cosplays with armor

 Good for: Everyone but not something I’d recommend doing for every cosplay.

 Almost always involves armored cosplays, or cosplays that require very specific patterns or designs, such as a fur suit.
 Using expensive material like Worbla or very special equipment like LED lighting… It also includes making cosplays entirely from scratch.

 - Mech costumes like Gundam (not the cardboard version, higher quality materials)

 Good for: In terms of being economical, I do NOT recommend going for cosplays in the Very High range unless you: have a LOT of money sitting around OR you make a high enough income to do so.
 If you don’t meet those two criteria, I would suggest sticking to a more budget-friendly cosplay.